pkra/peterkrautzberger.org/future-mathml2.md

 In case it's still not clear, let me repeat myself: I care very much about MathML and in particular the mission of the Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
 While MathML has succeeded everywhere else, it struggles on the web.

-Now friends who read the draft pointed out that what follows might still give the impression of a rant against MathML.
-If you're inclined to say something like "this guys says MathML is bad!
-OMG it must be so bad!" or alternatively "this guy does not believe in true and righteous MathML!
-OMG he must be so evil!"; well, actually, I don't know what to say to that, you probably won't listen anyway.
+Now friends who read the draft pointed out that what follows might still give the impression of being targeted against MathML.
+It is not.
+If, after reading this, you feel like saying "OMG MathML must be so bad!" or alternatively "OMG Peter is so evil!"; well, actually, I don't know what to say to that, you probably won't listen anyway.

 ## The rise and fall of MathML